MrScautHD/Sparkle/CONTRIBUTING.md

 Pull Requests
 =============

-Stellution is an open source project and Pull Requests from any competent coder are extremely welcome - we could use the help!
+Sparkle is an open source project and Pull Requests from any competent coder are extremely welcome - we could use the help!

 Pull Requests meeting the following guidelines can be merged: